A commitment to the development of outstanding public health professionals

 We encourage and facilitate meaningful community service activities with a public health focus by students and faculty and we maintain a cadre of competent public health professionals with the mindset of activism who collaborate to improve the well-being of their local and global communities.

 Volunteer week is a two week period, that occurs twice a year, dedicated to encouraging UNE students, faculty and public health professionals everywhere to facilitate meaningful community service activities with a public health focus.
-Check out the recap of Volunteer Week 2017 on our blog.
+Check out the recap of one of our past volunteer weeks on our blog.

 During our dedicated volunteer weeks we ask participants to share photos of their volunteer experiences with us and our social media followers by using the hashtag #uneonlinegivesback.
 Check out our Facebook album here.